 One of Australia's most popular and highly acclaimed chefs

-Guillaume at Bennelong had its last service on New Year’s Eve 2013 and Brahimi and his acclaimed team opened Guillaume, in August 2014.
-Located in Sydney’s Eastern Suburbs in Paddington, in the historic former site of Darcy’s restaurant, Guillaume continues the high standard of service and food they became renowned for in their 12 years at Bennelong.
+With its final service on New Year’s Eve of 2013, Brahimi took his acclaimed team to another adventure when he opened Guillaume in August 2014.
+Located in Paddington Sydney, Guillaume continues the high standard of culinary service from his 12 years at Bennelong.

-His latest book, Guillaume: Food for Family, was released in October 2015, featuring the families of Cate Blanchett, Justin Hemmes, Mark Bouris and Kellie Hush amongst others, with proceeds being donated to the National Breast Cancer Foundation.
+His latest book, Guillaume: Food for Family, features the families of renowned Australians like Cate Blanchett, Justin Hemmes and Mark Bouris, in a combined effort to donate the book's proceeds to the National Breast Cancer Foundation.

-In late 2014, Guillaume was a recipient of the Chevalier de l’Ordre National du Merite (Knight of the National Order), a prestigious honour endowed by the French government for outstanding services rendered to France in Foreign Affairs and International Development.
-In 2015, Guillaume was named Chef of the Year at the annual GQ Men Of The Year awards.
+An esteemed and deeply respected chef, Guillaume was a recipient of the Chevalier de l’Ordre National du Merite (Knight of the National Order) in 2014, a prestigious honour from the French government for outstanding services in Foreign Affairs and International Development.
+He was also named 2015 Chef of the Year at the annual GQ Men of the Year awards.